-Performance is evaluated against pre-established levels of annual Return on Invested Capital ("ROIC") over a three-year performance period beginning January 1, 2016 and ending December 31, 2018, subject to a cumulative three-year TSR modifier.
-ROIC, or "Return on Invested Capital" is defined as: (Net Operating Profit After Taxes "NOPAT" x (1-Tax Rate)) / (Debt - Cash + Book Equity).
+Performance is evaluated against pre-established levels of annual Return on Invested Capital ("ROIC") over a three-year performance period beginning January 1, 2017 and ending December 31, 2019, subject to a cumulative three-year TSR modifier.
+ROIC is defined as: (Net Operating Profit x (1-Tax Rate)) / (Debt - Cash + Book Equity).

-ROIC targets have been set for each of the three performance years and are designed to be challenging, stretch goals, especially considering headwinds we face in the current market and the uncertainty they create.
-The Compensation Committee chose this metric to align with the long-term interest of stockholders and to incentivize management to focus on controllable measures versus solely a TSR model.
+At the time of grant, ROIC targets were established and approved for each of the three performance years and are designed to be challenging, stretch goals, especially considering market-related headwinds we faced at the time of award and the related uncertainty.
+The Compensation Committee chose this metric to align with the long-term interest of stockholders and to incentivize management to focus on controllable measures, versus a solely TSR model.